sagabanana/60daysofUdacity-Bertelsmann-Tech-Scholarship-AI/README.md

 https://youtu.be/_ZSHNAiQomc

 ## 1/2/2021
-Working on #sg_strictly_projects team building and meetings Just read a research article on How Autism and Invention Are Connected; autism or extreme hyper-systemizing - some of the genes associated with hyper-systemizing are the same genes that code for autism.
+Day 24: Working on #sg_strictly_projects team building and meetings Just read a research article on How Autism and Invention Are Connected; autism or extreme hyper-systemizing - some of the genes associated with hyper-systemizing are the same genes that code for autism.

 One study called, "Silicon Valley study" has found higher number of autism or hyper-systemizing - more than twice as high in the Silicon Valley of Netherlands compared with 2 other Dutch cities.
 Which gives us solid insights self explains the unethical, insensitive, inhumane phenomenas we've been witnessing and hearing, for one, the Bay area's homeless crisis is beyond out of control - which in desperate needs of empathy, diversity and inclusion, arts and humanity in the tech industry.